F.4 Procedures for Resolving Complaints of Discrimination and Harassment

 • identification of the allegations allegedly constituting Discrimination or Harassment under the Policy;

-• a description of the procedural steps taken from the receipt of the Formal Complaint through the determination, including any notification to the parties, findings of fact supporting the determination, conclusions regarding the application of the University's Policy;
+• a description of the procedural steps taken from the receipt of the Formal Complaint through the determination, including any notification to the parties, findings of fact supporting the determination, and conclusions regarding the application of the University's Policy;

-• a statement of, and rationale for, the result as to each allegation, including a determination regarding responsibility, and disciplinary sanctions imposed on the Respondent, and whether remedies designed to restore or preserve equal access to the University's education program or activity will be provided by the University to the Complainant; and
+• a statement of, and rationale for, the result as to each allegation, including a determination regarding responsibility, and disciplinary sanctions imposed on the Respondent; and whether remedies designed to restore or preserve equal access to the University's education program or activity will be provided by the University to the Complainant; and

 • procedures and permissible bases for the Complainant and Respondent to appeal the determination.

-The Title IX Coordinator and Affirmative Action Officer is responsible for imposing the sanction outlined by the decision-makers in coordination with other necessary campus offices.
+The appropriate Vice President, Director, Provost, Associate Provost, or Dean is responsible for imposing the sanction outlined by the decision-maker in coordination with the Title IX Coordinator and other necessary campus offices.

 In the event the charge of discrimination and/or harassment is not substantiated following the written determination of the decision-makers, reasonable efforts may be taken to restore the Respondent(s) to their prior status.